Aleeshakara/aleeshakara.github.io/README.md

 ## User Centric Frontend Development Milestone Project

 ![Image](https://github.com/Aleeshakara/aleeshakara.github.io/blob/master/assets/images/favicon.png "favicon")

-This project is my website to showcase my skills as a Web Developer, with an online portfolio to demonstrate knowledge and experience.
+This project is my website, showcasing my (future) skills as a Web Developer, with an online portfolio to demonstrate knowledge and experience.
 This is initially focused on Front End development.

 I decided to start this portfolio for myself, which can be updated and improved as my knowledge and experience grows.

 Please click [here](https://aleeshakara.github.io/) for my live website.

 ![Image](https://github.com/Aleeshakara/aleeshakara.github.io/blob/master/assets/responsive_multi.png "responsive_multi")

 ## Contents